-Born in Mount Sterling, Kentucky, in 1969, Harlen has spent almost all of his life in the Bluegrass.
+Born in Mount Sterling, Kentucky, Harlen has spent almost all of his life in the Bluegrass.
 After relocating and spending much of his youth in Florence, KY, Harlen attended Northern Kentucky University, attaining his degree in chemistry.
 He then migrated to work full-time at a chemical company in Central Kentucky while completing a chemical engineering degree at the University of Kentucky, gaining formal training in distillation and separation techniques.

 Harlen joined the Distillery as a supervisor in 1995.
 Not long after, the Distillery was rechristened and the flagship Buffalo Trace Bourbon was introduced.
 It marked a new era in the Distillery’s esteemed history and Harlen continued to make his mark as he was promoted to Distillery Manager in 2000.
 Harlen was named Master Distiller in 2005, becoming Buffalo Trace's sixth Master Distiller since the Civil War.